YehudaGold/context-component/README.md

     </Provider>;
 );
 ```
-The `provider` require ContextComponents prop - the ContextComponent classes array.
+The `Provider` require ContextComponents prop - the ContextComponent classes array.

 ---